Ghoul2077/tip-calculator/Readme.md

 > - Testing if clicking on labels is focusing on correct input
 > - Test to check that there are no unecessary console logs or errors being generated
 > - Test to check if the app is working with decimal inputs
+> - Test to check if correct keyboards show on mobile devices corresponding to each input
+> - Verify the output is rounded to 2 decimal places